pu-shi/pu-shi.github.io/_pages/about.md

 Recent News
 ---
 * May.
+2026: Congratulations to Yijie Zhou for passing the PhD defense!
+* May.
 2026: Our paper, BAS: Bridging Adam and SignSGD for Memory-Efficient LLM Training (with Yijie Zhou, Mingliang Zhang, Jiaqi Zhang and Xunliang Cai), has been accepted by ICML 2026!
 * March.
 2026: Our paper, [Stochastic Push-Pull for Decentralized Nonconvex Optimization](https://ieeexplore.ieee.org/abstract/document/11442777) (with Runze You), has been accepted for publication in IEEE Transactions on Signal Processing!
+* January.
+2026: Our paper, [Arbitrary-Order Block SignSGD for Memory-Efficient LLM Fine-Tuning](https://openreview.net/pdf?id=NQsdnYkCar) (with Yijie Zhou), has been accepted by ICLR 2026!
 * October.
 2025: Our paper, [Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities](https://arxiv.org/pdf/2510.24155) (with Kun Huang), is online!
 * October.
 2025: We oganized the 2025 Symposium on Distributed Optimization and Learning (SDOL 2025) at SUSTech (with Prof. Xuyang Wu).
 * June.
 2025: Our paper, [Stochastic Push-Pull for Decentralized Nonconvex Optimization](https://arxiv.org/pdf/2506.07021) (with Runze You), is online!